directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 ## 1. Automated Translation of New Posts
 ![translation of new post](ai-translation.png)

-Expanding your blog's reach to non-English speaking audiences can be daunting.
-Automated translations ensure that every new post is available in multiple languages simultaneously, reaching a global audience requires content in multiple languages.
+Automated translations ensure that every new post is available in multiple languages simultaneously, helping you be more accessible to a global audience.

-In this section, you will learn how to automate translation from English to French, then updating the article that was just created or updated with the new data
+Before continuing, add a `translation` field in your `content` collection with a `title` and `detail` field, if you haven't already.

-Here we will translate the detail section of the blog, but you can also use this method to create a translation for the title in another flow.
+We will automate translation from English to French, then update the article that was just created or updated.
+While we will translate only the `detail` section of the blog, but you can also use this method to create a translations for more fields.

 ### How to Implement
 First, install the AI translator marketplace extension in Directus.